Mentors and Mentees

 Mentoring refers to a dynamic, collaborative, reciprocal, and sustained relationship focused on an emerging individual’s acquisition of the values and attitudes, knowledge, skills, and behaviors necessary to develop into a successful professional (modified from Abedin et al. Clin.
 Trans.
 Sci.
 5:273-280, 2012).

-mentoring is important and how our efforts can impact health equity.
+Learn more as faculty at MSM discuss why mentoring junior underrepresented scientist is important and how our efforts can impact health equity.

 There are many roles and responsibilities that mentees and mentors must contribute in order to have an effective mentoring relationship.